 Resources for Racial Diversity, Equity and Inclusion

 Resources for racial diversity, equity and inclusion to help you and your organization follow.
 Jeff Rodgers (Actors Theatre of Louisville) and Elizabeth Doran (Pasadena Playhouse) compiled this initial list as of October 2014.
 We hope to use this page to share amongst our organizations and welcome additional salient references.
-Please forward to LORT Vice President Jennifer Bielstein and we will update periodically.
+Please forward to Chair of the LORT Equity, Diversity, and Inclussion Committee Kelvin Dinkins, Jr and we will update periodically.

 Racial Equity Tools is designed to support individuals and groups working to achieve racial equity.
 This site offers tools, research, tips, curricula and ideas for people who want to increase their own understanding and to help those working toward justice at every level – in systems, organizations, communities and the culture at large.

 Race Forward advances racial justice through research, media, and practice.
 Founded in 1981, Race Forward brings systematic analysis and an innovative approach to complex race issues to help people take effective action toward racial equity.

 ColorLines is a daily news site where race matters, featuring award-winning investigative reporting and news analysis.

 SURJ is a national network of groups and individuals organizing White people for racial justice.
 Through community organizing, mobilizing, and education, SURJ moves White people to act as part of a multi-racial majority for justice with passion and accountability.

 The Racial Equity Institute is an alliance of trainers and organizers who have devoted themselves to the work of anti-racist transformation.